svandragt/silverstripe-svdrequirements/README.md

 Controller Requirements (silverstripe-svdrequirements)
 ============================
-THIS CODE IS NOT PRODUCTION TESTED; but feedback on existing developments is welcomed.

 This is a wrapper around the included Requirements class that allows any code to inject CSS/Javascript references into a Controller class, even from an Extension.

 It minimizes the number of HTTP requests / maximizes caching opportunities compared to plain `Requirements::combine_files()` by deferring the combine_files() method and eases implementation by only having to use a single method.